CRREL-GOSRT/TC_Paper_Supporting_Data/Readme.md

 # Supporting Python Scripts and Data for Cryosphere Article

-**A generalized photon tracking approach to simulate spectral snow albedo and transmittance using X-ray microtomography and geometric optics**
+Letcher, T., Parno, J., Courville, Z., Farnsworth, L. and Olivier, J., 2021.
+A generalized photon-tracking approach to simulate spectral snow albedo and transmissivity using X-ray microtomography and geometric optics. *The Cryosphere Discussions*, pp.1-30.
-*Theodore Letcher, Julie Parno, Zoe Courville, Lauren Farnsworth, and Jason Olivier*

 ## This folder contains code and data to replicate figures
 1. Figure 2